use-ink/ink-docs/docs/basics/upgradeability.md

 }
 ```

-Changing type of a variable:
+Changing the type of a variable:

 ```rust
 #[ink(storage)]